thecatthatflies/PROXIDALITY/README.md

-# PROXIDALITY - Your Own Linked Proxy via NightProxy's Space
+# PROXIDALITY - create your OWN proxy, backed by NightProxy's Space

 **PROXIDALITY** lets you host your own proxy using GitHub Codespaces and NightProxy’s Space project.
 Fast, secure, and customizable.